smrealms/smr/README.md

 - $container = Page::create('skeleton.php', $displayOnlyPage) with $displayOnlyPage being something such as 'current_sector.php'
 - $container = Page::create($processingPage) with $processingPage being something such as 'sector_move_processing.php'.

-You can then call $container->href() to get a HREF which will load the given page or SmrSession::generateSN($container) to get just the sn.
+You can then call $container->href() to get a HREF which will load the given page or Smr\Session::generateSN($container) to get just the sn.
 Along with this you can also assign extra values to $container which will be available on the next page under $var

 ```php